some-ip-com/open-someip-spec/src/someip-compat.rst

 .. rst-class:: compact

-* The server has to demultiplex messages based on the socket it arrives, the Message-ID, and the Major-Version.
+* The server has to demultiplex messages based on the socket it arrives, the Message ID, and the Major Version.